Westport Fuel Systems, Inc. (WPRT) CEO David Johnson on Q4 2019 Results - Earnings Call Transcript

 Thank you for standing by.
 This is the conference operator.
 Welcome to the Westport Fuel Systems Fourth Quarter and Fiscal Year 2019 Financial Results Conference Call.
 As a reminder, all participants are in listen-only mode.
 The conference is being recorded.
 After the presentation, there will be an opportunity to ask questions.
 [Operator Instructions]

-I would now like to turn the conference over to Shawn Severson with alphaDIRECT Advisors, Westport's Investor Relations representative.
+I would now like to turn the conference over to Shawn Severson with alphaDIRECT Advisors, Westport's Investor Relations representatives.
 Please go ahead, Mr. Severson.

 Shawn Severson